• Skip to main content

 No more running out of money at the end of the month.

-A cash flow plan is a projection of the inflow (income) and outflows (expenses) in and out of your personal finances for a specified period of time.
-This cash flow plan or statement will show what day the inflow (income) and outflow (expenses) will occur.
+A cash flow budget is a projection of the inflow (income) and outflows (expenses) in and out of your personal finances for a specified period of time.
+This written cash flow plan or statement will show what day the inflow (income) and outflow (expenses) will occur.

 That is the “plan” of the cash flow plan.